Kanwar Dhillon

 Kanwar Dhillon (born 15 March 1993) is an Indian actor who primarily works in Hindi television.
 Dhillon is widely recognised for his portrayal of Shiva Pandya in Pandya Store and Sachin Deshmukh in Udne Ki Aasha.
 Dhillon is a recipient of several accolades including two Indian Telly Awards.

 Dhillon made his acting debut with The Buddy Project, portraying Kunal in 2012.
 His first major appearance came with Na Bole Tum Na Maine Kuch Kaha 2, where he portrayed Aditya Vyas Bhatnagar.
 His other notable work include portraying Vidhaan Nayak in Do Dil Ek Jaan and Arjun Singh in Piya Rangrezz.

 Early life and background

 Dhillon was born on 15 March 1993 in Mumbai, Maharashtra, into a Sikh Jat Punjabi family, to Deep Dhillon and Radha Dhillon.
-His father is a former film and television actor, known for his work in Ghayal and Mahabharat.
+His father is a film and television actor, known for his work in Ghayal and Mahabharat.
 He has an elder brother named Karan Dhillon.